AirTag for Healthcare

 Track hospital equipment without RFID infrastructure

-AirTags + TagLogger gives hospitals zone-level equipment visibility at per-unit cost of $29, no reader installation, and no per-device cellular fees.
+AirTags + TagLogger gives hospitals zone-level equipment visibility with tags starting at $15 hardware, no reader installation, and no per-device cellular fees.